Talking on a cell phone carries certain risks. When having a typical phone conversation, we place…

 Salt lamps are essentially a chunk of Himalayan salt with a light inside.
 The light heats up the salt, causing negative ions to circulate throughout your home.
 Proponents of salt lamps state that these negative ions can help purify the air.
 They also have a calming effect and are great as a meditation aid or simply to help you wind down at night.

-If you are looking for a salt lamp, the Himalayan Corporation sells their Dia Himalayan Natural Air Purifier Salt Lamp.
+If you are looking for a salt lamp, Spantik sells their Himalayan Salt Lamp at a budget friendly price point.
 It’s quite small, standing just eight inches tall.
 The manufacturer claims it removes allergens and pollutants from your home’s air, helping you breathe better.

 Another way to naturally purify your home’s air is through the use of bamboo charcoal.
 Charcoal is a natural odor absorber, actually removing odors as opposed to covering them up like an air freshener would do.
 Bamboo charcoal, in particular, is highly effective at removing both odors and excessive moisture from the air.